VolksEEG/VolksEEG/README.md

   - The MCU and electronics support Bluetooth and NFC – we’re not particularly planning to use these initially, but like the idea of being able to enable it later by flashing a firmware update.

+  - The SD card will contain EEG waveforms as standard \*.edf files.
+    For test puposes these files can be read over USB and will appear to be "real" EEG waveforms.

   - The PC software is being developed in C\#, a language that makes good tradeoffs between performance and software reliability.